UPB logo

 Alternative energy

 A continuous concern is to increase the energy efficiency.
-UPB built its own Power Plant (CET), using a solution for combined heat and power production systems.
+POLITEHNICA Bucharest built its own Power Plant (CET), using a solution for combined heat and power production systems.
 The two engines have a total power of 1600 kWe, producing at the same time 2000 kW of heat.
 Another direction was to reduce losses on heat transmission networks, by replacing old pipes with new, pre-insulated and leak-monitored pipes.
 A third direction was related to the modernization and automation of existing thermal points, which allowed both a reduction in energy consumption and an increase in thermal comfort for study rooms and university offices.
 The fourth direction addressed is to reduce heat loss in buildings.
 To do this, a program was launched to replace the existing windows with steel structures found throughout the university, which transmitted large heat losses, with glazed windows, following the completion of this action and continuing with the exterior insulation of buildings.
-Putting the new power plant into operation, cost benefits of 20-25% were obtained on energy bills for the new UPB headquarters.
+Putting the new power plant into operation, cost benefits of 20- 25% were obtained on energy bills for the new POLITEHNICA Bucharest headquarters.

 Energy reduction